Who are we?

 Who do we serve?

 Who comes to Walk-In?
-Anyone who has an emotional or interpersonal problem (or cares about someone who does) and wants help.
+Anyone who has an emotional or interpersonal problem and needs help.

-Mary H., a 20-year Walk-In volunteer described her work here:
+Mary H., a Walk-In counselor since 1993, described her work here:

 “I have seen gay, lesbian, straight and transgender individuals.
 I saw a doctor when she reached crises in her life and didn't want counseling to affect her malpractice insurance.
-I have seen high profile business people and politicians who needed complete anonymity; I have seen the mother of a transgender male, prostitutes, teachers, housewives, illegal immigrants; a Somali man who watched his father and brother murdered; people who are chemically dependent; individuals, couples, and families; people with serious and persistent mental illness; and those just wanting to enrich their lives.”
+I have seen high profile business people and politicians who needed complete anonymity.
+I have seen the mother of a transgender male, prostitutes, teachers, housewives, undocumented immigrants, a Somali man who watched his father and brother murdered, chemically dependent individuals, couples, families and individuals, people with serious and persistently mental illness and those just wanting to enrich their lives.”

 Why should you support Walk-In?

-Walk-In is funded almost entirely by philanthropic grants and donations from individuals and families - people like you who, perhaps, have struggled and know what it's like; who have loved ones who need help; or who simply believe in our mission. . . that emotional and mental health should be a right--not a privilege--for everyone!
+Walk-In is funded almost entirely by philanthropic grants and donations from individuals and families - people like you who believe in our mission.